-- Regular re-forecasting and monitoring of accounts including cash flow - Robustness of income generation and legacy forecasts - A regular review of investments - The management team's planning and willingness to impliment significant changes to working practices and use of assets to ensure future sustainability to continue charitable activities. - Maintain current reserves policy.
+- Regular re-forecasting and monitoring of accounts including cash flow • - Robustness of income generation and legacy forecasts - A regular review of investments - of assets to ensure future sustainability to continue charitable activities. - Maintain current reserves policy.

 The Trustees have not identified any material uncertainties in relation to going concern and therefore continue to adopt a going concern basis of accounting in preparing the financial statements.